 To implement this on your own site, follow our instructions for creating a campaign.

-Choose a Yes Action, and you’re good to go.
+Select the Yes Button, choose a Yes Action, and you’re good to go.

 USSLC also use MonsterLinks, which convert for them at 34%.
 These work well because they don’t interrupt visitors’ experience, plus you can easily adapt the link to any context.